p-b-/SmallForth/readme.md

 The built-in word, ```QUIT``` would need to be given direct control of the return stack by implementing ```RP```, so it can blank out the current execution state and restart interpreting.

 The dictionary would either need implementing as a singly-linked list, or as btree or hashmap implemented in Forth.
-Implementing a btree or hashmap would need a heap and garbage collection.

-This would be a good target for web assembly, allowing the resulting program to interact with the HTML5 canvas.
+This would be a good target for web assembly.

 ## Things to try